boostorg/cmake/developer.md

-If your library is included directly in a user project with `add_subdirectory`, `BOOST_SUPERPROJECT_VERSION` will not be set and the project version will be empty, as if it wasn't given:
+If your library is included directly in a user project with `add_subdirectory`, `BOOST_SUPERPROJECT_VERSION` will not be set and the project version will be empty, as if it weren't given:
 ```
-project(boost_core VERSION LANGUAGES CXX)
+project(boost_core LANGUAGES CXX)
 ```
 This is usually what one wants.
 Since manually maintaining a version is time consuming and doesn't bring much, most libraries that do